 Hold the “Property” for a few months or years (Depending on the project’s completion date) and eventually try to “flip/ resell” at a profit.

-- As briefly explained in the introduction, buyers only need to make a limited upfront investment (Usually only 20-30% of the total price of the condo).
-On top of this, the outstanding amount (70-80%) is only due upon completion of the development.
+- Buyers only need to make a limited upfront investment (Usually 20-30% of the total price of the condo).
+The outstanding amount (70-80%) is due upon completion of the development.

 - Selling an off-plan condo is straightforward with little paperwork and no government sales taxes.

-Reselling an off-plan property contract is in effect simply a contractual amendment.
+Reselling an off-plan property contract is simply a contractual amendment.

-- The new buyer will need to be cautious, as there is no government involvement and “very light” paperwork in the sales/ transfer of rights process.
-Therefore, they should confirm directly with representatives from the developer’s sales/ legal team, that the “name transfer” was officially completed before making any payment to an off-plan flipper.
+- The new buyer needs to be cautious, as there is no government involvement and “very light” paperwork in the sales/ transfer of rights process.
+They should confirm directly with representatives from the developer’s sales/ legal team, that the “name transfer” was officially completed before making any payment to an off-plan flipper.

-Sales Commission to Property Agents for a Pre-Sales/ Off-Plan Flip?
+Sales Commission to Property Agents for Pre-Sales/ Off-Plan Flip

 With most agencies adding an arbitrary commission on top of the desired “net price” of the sale.
-Therefore, it is important for off-plan flippers/resellers to ensure they recheck commission rates of any Real Estate Agency they instruct!
+Therefore, it is important for off-plan flippers/resellers to ensure they recheck commission rates of any Real Estate Agency they work with.

 The fast-paced nature of flipping off-plan property can in many ways be compared to trading stocks, which can result in fast profits.

-This strategy is often lucrative for deep pocketed investors that can afford to bulk buy several units and effectively negotiate discounts with the developer.
-On the other hand, smaller investors should instead seek a price advantage by obtaining discounts from motivated resellers or alternatively motivated developers.
+This strategy is often lucrative for deep pocketed investors that can afford to bulk-buy several units and negotiate discounts with the developer.
+On the other hand, smaller investors should instead seek a price advantage by obtaining discounts from motivated resellers or motivated developers.

-This strategy is high risk and high return and should be considered with caution!
+This is a high risk and high returns strategy, and should be analysed and act upon with caution.